Kira-Legacy/CV/README.md

 # CV
-Developing my Curriculum Vitae as a website using HTML, CSS and JavaScript.
+Developing my Curriculum Vitae as a website using HTML and CSS.
 After developing the website, hosting it to the Internet.
+As promised I have hosted the website.
+Click <a href="http://kirubeleshetu.infy.uk/">here</a> to check it out.